 Not only were the first large areas certified according to the European Wilderness Quality Standard and Audit System, but Germany reconfirmed its commitment to the 2% Wilderness target, Ukraine made significant steps towards securing its last wilderness for future generations, Romania voted against a government sacrificing its last wilderness, the new Beech Forest Network of Europe issued a statement against illegal logging primeval and Old Growth forests and in the United Kingdom a powerful movement was started by George Monboit with Rewilding Britain.
 The European Wilderness Academy Days brought 60 Wilderness Advocates together in one of the most beautiful National Park in Europe.

-We are full of energy to continue with the strong movement towards identifying, designating, managing and promoting Europe´s last wilderness.
+We are full of energy to continue with the strong movement towards identifying, designating, managing and promoting Europe’s last Wilderness.
+We look forward to continuing our work in 2016.
 Join and support us to achieve these objectives for the benefit of the generations to come.